corimest/social-network-api/README.md

 An API for a social network web app where users can share their thoughts, react to other people's thoughts, and create a friend list.
 It uses Express.js for routing, a MongoDB database, and the Mongoose ODM.

-Important Note: All commits with '{' as a message were pushed during " git rebae origin/main " after issues with divergent branch and remote
+Important Note: All commits with '{' as a message were pushed during " git rebase origin/main " after issues with divergent branch and remote

 ## User Story
 AS A social media startup